aryanjain2005/Disaster-Alert-System/README.md

 1. Click on "Sign up" in the login page.
    ![Sign Up](./images/login_page.png)
-2. Enter your email and press "Enter".
+2. Enter your institute email ID (only authorized IDs would be able to access the system) and press "Enter".
    ![Enter email](./images/signup_email.png)
 3. You will receive an OTP on your email.
 Enter the required details along with the OTP and press "Enter".
    ![Enter details](./images/signup_form.png)